Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 It was a small town.

-Garner restrained Stewart by linking two pairs of handcuffs behind the obese gunman’s back.
+Garner restrained Stewart by linking two pairs of handcuffs behind the bulky gunman’s back.
 Reinforcements from every police department in Moore County were approaching the nursing home when Garner’s voice beamed over the radio: “The suspect is down.”

 Stewart and Garner were both taken to FirstHealth Moore Regional Hospital for treatment.
 Within hours, they would be two of the most talked-about men in the country.

-National news outfits descended on Carthage to cover the rampage.
+National news outfits descended on Carthage to cover the shooting.
 During a hastily organized press conference at the Carthage Fire Department, Police Chief Chris McKenzie tallied the morning’s violence: eight dead, three injured, two still hospitalized.

 “If Justin hadn’t gone in when he did, there would have been many more killed,” McKenzie later told reporters.
 “I don’t know if he will ever know how many lives he saved.”